Current Weather Conditions

 There are two railroad bridges as part of the D&NE Saint Louis River crossing.
 The bridge described on this page is the downstream bridge, which connects the south side of the river at Cloquet to Dunlap Island, which is a large island that sits in the middle of the river.
 This bridge, which is still in operation, allows trains to move between the Sappi Mill (former Potlatch Mill) on the south side of the river and the CTRR yard on Dunlap Island.

 Beyond that, I have no real information on the bridge.
 Based on aerial photography, I estimated the length and width of the structure.
-It is possible that this is an 1898 structure, but that seems unlikely.
-Rather, the bridge was probably upgraded when the railroad converted to diesel locomotives after WWII.
+It is possible that this is the original 1898 structure, but it might also have been upgraded when the railroad converted to diesel locomotives after WWII.

 Lower Dunlap Island Railroad Bridge